melteng/jekyll-now/_posts/2018-3-16-work-plan-vr-reentry.md

 ### 3. Core Project Questions
-1. What are the systemic pressures, challenges, and barriers for a woman and female-identifying person reentering the community?
-2. What are common stories of women reentering the community across the U.S.?
+1. What are the systemic pressures, challenges, and barriers for a woman and female-identifying person reentering the community across the U.S.?
 3. What are ways that virtual reality be used for healing and calming, specifically for newly released inmates or individuals with an criminal record facing the systemic constraints of the US prison system?